russelsantos19/100-days-of-code/log.md

 **Thoughts**:      I'm so happy today cause I solve many problems in my code. $nextTick will be very helpful to me in solving different problems.
 I spend most of my time in problem solving and bug fixing in my code, I realize that Programming is about solving problems.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 93: October 08, 2020 Thursday

+**Today's Progress**:  Today I start making the appointments component user view preference.
+You can view appointments by day, by week, and by months (same in a calendar app).
+I also revised some of my code and add shadow to the side-menu when it is open.

+**Thoughts**:      Seven days to go for my #100DaysOfCode Challenge.
+It feels really great to finish this challenge.
+I think I should delay my log and delay finishing this challenge to be able to finish my project and show something great in my Hundred Day.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)